clemeverger/aimdoc/README.md

 ## 🙏 **Acknowledgments**

-- **Scrapy** - The powerful and flexible web scraping framework
+- **Scrapy** - The powerful and flexible web scraping framework that powers our engine
-- **FastAPI** - Modern, fast web framework for building APIs
+- **Rich** - Beautiful terminal formatting and progress bars for the CLI experience
-- **Commander.js** - The complete solution for Node.js command-line programs
+- **Typer** - Modern Python CLI framework for building the command interface
-- **Inquirer.js** - Beautiful interactive command line user interfaces
+- **Beautiful Soup & Markdownify** - HTML parsing and Markdown conversion libraries

 ---